 Click Here for tab for Early Morning Rain by Gordon Lightfoot

-A classic song from the mid-’60s, written and recorded by Gordon Lightfoot as part of his album ‘Lightfoot!’.
-He was inspired to write this song after becoming homesick during his time in Los Angeles, and would frequently visit the LA International Airport to watch airplanes approaching.
+Here’s a classic song from the mid-’60s, written and recorded by Gordon Lightfoot as part of his album Lightfoot!
+He was inspired to write this song after becoming homesick during his time in Los Angeles, frequently visiting the LA International Airport to watch airplanes approaching.
 This imagery of the overcast skies and planes taking off and landing would remain with him and later inspire this song.
 And you can really hear it in the delivery!

 Free Fallin’ by Tom Petty